No Shame in Uggs: André Leon Talley on NY Fashion

 Anna, Grace, and André: a Vogue holy trinity we instantly visualize and associate with the fashion and style bible.

 Biggest of the three in the literal sense, at a towering 6 feet 6 inches, André Leon Talley has been surrounded by a who’s who of fashion, style and art—we’re talking Karl Lagerfeld, Tom Ford, Marc Jacobs, and Andy Warhol—during a trailblazing NYC career that includes stints with W, Women’s Wear Daily, Interview Magazine, and of course Vogue, for which he served in several capacities since the 1980s including fashion news editor, creative director and, finally, editor-at-large from 1998-2013.

 Documentary The Gospel According To André (2018) charted Talley’s humble beginnings in Jim Crow-era Durham, North Carolina, to his arrival in NYC during the ’70s, and the part he played in fashion and its slow but sure (and continued) embracing of African-Americans and people of color.
-Now based outside Manhattan in suburban White Plains, Talley, whose mind and conversation overflows with knowledge, sophistication, and sass, spoke with GrandLife about New York fashion, Anna Wintour, and his favorite spot downtown.
+Talley, whose mind and conversation overflowed with knowledge, sophistication, and sass, spoke with GrandLife about New York fashion, Anna Wintour, and his favorite spot downtown.

 You say, “It’s a moral code to dress well.”
 Can you elaborate on how you’ve seen bad morals expressed in that regard?